Allergy Treatment with Herbs and Vitamins

 - Broccoli, onions, garlic, red pepper

-- Food sources vitamin C:
+- Food sources for vitamin C:

 - Citrus, red bell pepper, kale, strawberries, kiwi, papaya, guava broccoli, Brussel sprouts, tomatoes, peas,